 The clinical advisor must:

-- Be a medical radiation technologist with a CAMRT PET/CT credential OR a nuclear medicine technologist with a minimum of three years’ experience in the practice of PET/CT OR a radiologist/nuclear medicine physician
+- Be a medical radiation technologist with a CAMRT PET/CT credential OR a nuclear medicine technologist with a minimum of five (5) years’ experience in the practice of PET/CT OR a radiologist/nuclear medicine physician

-- Not be currently registered in either CTIC (NM) or PET/CT Certificate Programs
+- Not be currently registered in any of the CAMRT CT Certificate Programs

-- Verify that others delegated to assess the candidate are credentialed and competent in their practice.
+- Identify others delegated to assess the candidate and ensure they are credentialed and competent in their practice

 Candidates in the PET/CT Certificate program must complete both the didactic and clinical components within a five-year timeframe.
 This timeframe begins on the date of successful completion of the first course used toward the PET/CT Certificate program.